-The Minerals and Waste Development Framework is a set of policy documents which will form the blueprint for future mineral extraction and waste management in Somerset over the next 10-15 years.
-Information and guidance on the Minerals and Waste Development Framework can be found on the 'Minerals and Waste Policy' page.
+The Minerals and Waste Development Framework is a set of policy documents which will form the blueprint for future mineral extraction and waste management in Somerset over the next 10 to 15 years.
+You can find information and guidance about the Minerals and Waste Development Framework on the Minerals and Waste Policy page.

-The Regulation Committee determines planning applications relating to mineral, waste and County Council developments such as schools, Somerset libraries, Social Service developments and new roads as well as Rights of Way and Commons Registration issues.
+The Regulation Committee determines planning applications relating to mineral, waste and County Council developments, such as schools, libraries, social care developments and new roads, as well as Rights of Way and Commons Registration issues.

 Anyone wishing to comment on specific items on the Regulation Committee's agenda can address the Committee.

-If you would like to address the Regulation Committee about a specific item on the agenda please contact the Committee Administrator on 01823 355011 before the meeting.
+If you would like to address the Regulation Committee about a specific item on the agenda, please contact the Committee Administrator on 01823 355011 before the meeting.

 Please also be advised that:

-- Any questions and comments must be directed through the Chairman.
+- Any questions and comments must be directed through the Chairman

-- If a large number of people attending the meeting wish to speak on one item, it is helpful if a representative is nominated to present the views of the group.
+- If a large number of people attending the meeting wish to speak on one item, it is helpful if a representative is nominated to present the views of the group

-- An issue will not be deferred if you are unable to attend the meeting.
+- An issue will not be deferred if you are unable to attend the meeting

 Details of the issues discussed and decisions taken at the meeting will be set out in minutes, which the committee will be asked to approve at it's next meeting.
 You can find agendas and minutes on our committee documents page.
 You can also request them from the Committee Administrator on 01823 355011 or by email firstname.lastname@example.org.